ericzji/nginx-openshift-lab/docs/class1/module2/lab1.rst

-Deploy NGINX Plus Ingress Controller with NAP
+Deploy NGINX Plus Ingress Controller with NAP to provide security for the Arcadia application
 -----------------------------------------------------------